1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Support groups offer:

-You can find groups on Facebook, Reddit, Inspire, G-PACT, or through medical groups.
+Groups are available on Facebook, Reddit, Inspire, G-PACT, or medical ones.

-Mental health is part of your total care.
-Don’t leave it out of the conversation.
+Your mental care is included in your overall care.
+Do not leave it out of the conversation.

 Tell your doctor if you're:

-They can refer you to a mental health expert or adjust treatment to help both your mind and body.
+They may send you to a mental professional or change the treatment to benefit your mind and your body.

 7. Set Boundaries with Others